Xakanaxa: Our full report

 - Special activities & services

 - There are board games and books for children available in the family tent.
-The camp can also arrange activities for children such as football, pizza making or an interpretive bush walk.
+The camp can also arrange activities for children such as football, pizza making or an interpretive bush walk around camp.
 It is also possible to arrange for camp staff, often the housekeepers, to child sit during meals and siesta.
-While these staff usually have children of their own, they don’t tend to be qualified childcare professionals.
+While these staff often have children of their own, please by aware they are not usually qualified childcare professionals.

 - Equipment